spark-mv/cdn/install.md

 For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.

-See more on zones below.
+See more on zones in the [advanced configuration section] (https://github.com/hola/cdn/blob/master/install.md#11-optional---configuring-zones)

-## 7.3 Handling content protection
+## 7.2 Handling content protection

 If your video servers do not use any content protection algorithms, skip to step 8.

 In case your video URLs use content protection scheme, Hola servers will not be able to download videos, and HolaCDN will not be able to function.
 There are a few ways of dealing with content protection:

-### 7.3.1 Whitelisting HolaCDN servers
+### 7.2.1 Whitelisting HolaCDN servers

 Whitelisting the HolaCDN servers is the fastest way to enable HolaCDN to operate.
 Add the following servers to your list of whitelisted IPs: